 Everyone knows the general information of the 9/11 attacks, but most people have never heard of the untold stories!
-Come experience a Private Untold Stories Of 9/11 Walking Tour to know it all.
+Come experience the Private Untold Stories Of 9/11 Walking Tour to know it all.

 The attacks of September 11, 2001 were a seminal event, forever changing New Yorkers and their city.

 While most of us are familiar with the basic elements of that day, there are fascinating facts and stories that are seldom told.

 On this walking tour, we’ll uncover lesser-known aspects of the tragedy.

 Discover the roots of the attacks and visit sites that played a key role in the incident.

 You’ll learn about the rebuilding of Lower Manhattan, while hearing stories of extraordinary heroism and miraculous survival.

 It’ll provide context for the most momentous event in New York’s history.

 - Walk through the architectural vestiges of the original World Trade Center and uncover the meaning behind the design of the World Trade Center Memorial;

 - Hear about the largest water evacuation in world history.
 Plus, the site that became the center of rescue and relief efforts and the outrageous plans for a new World Trade Center;